 Wolfgang himself used the concerto for didactic purposes for many years, and this explains, perhaps, why the work has three cadenzas, of varying difficulty, while they were usually left to the will and abilities of the performer.

-in Bologna by an unknown artist.
+Mozart in 1777.
+Portrait painted in Bologna by an unknown artist. |

 His early efforts were influenced by concertos and sonatas by several other composers, including Johann Christian Bach (whom he met in London in 1764), adapting material from those composers, working on the allegro of one, or the adagio of another.